drscott173/CarND-Path-Planning-Project/README.md

 A more sophisticated approach would create a local grid around the car's current position.
 The grid would start at the current car position and be as long in s as one could travel at max speed, as wide in d as the full road.
-We'd divide the grid into cells, choosing the finest granularity we could navigate while still being computationally tractable.
+We'd divide the grid into cells, choosing the finest granularity we could physically navigate in 0.02 seconds while still being computationally tractable.

-Next, I'd use hybrid A* search to create a piece-wise path that succesfully follows each of the possible states, starting k steps into the previous path returned by the simulator.  k corresponds to actuator delay, seen here to be about 0.04 seconds or 2 steps.
+Next, I'd use hybrid A* search to create a piece-wise path that succesfully follows each of the possible states, starting k steps into the previous path returned by the simulator. k corresponds to actuator delay, with a minimum of 2 to ensure smooth curve transition.

+We would have a cube of grids, one Frenet grid for each incremental time step.
+Grid cells of open road are "free," whereas grid cells of other cars would be "occupied."

 These "states" of our care are currently baked into the heuristic as conditional statements: